SangHuyDinh/Python-With-HITClub/README.md

-# Python-With-HITClub
+# Python-With-HITClubclub
-I'm Sang, this repository is mine!
+I'm SangHuyDinh, the content of repository is Python learing which i'm studing with HIT club!